computerguided/digitmind-llm-challenge/README.md

 ### Computational model

-Before being able to assess the performance of the reasoning LLMs in the context of playing the Digitmind game, it is important to understand how the game works and how the performance of an _optimal computer code breaker_ can be measured.
-To do this, the following needs to be understood:
+Before assessing the reasoning performance of LLMs in Digitmind, it is essential to understand how the game works and how an _optimal computer code breaker_ performs.
+This requires examining the following aspects:

 - [Generating guesses](#generating-guesses): How the guesses are generated, i.e. chosen from the set of remaining possible combinations.
 - [Getting the score](#getting-the-score): How the score is calculated, i.e. how the guess is compared to the actual code to be broken - or more generally, how two combinations can be compared.